caroldacfontana/caroldacfontana.github.io/_posts/2024-12-31-vm-vagrant.md

 ### Note: by default, user vagrant's password is vagrant.

-Now once connected to the VM you can change the password for your users, including root.
+Now once connected to the VM you can change the password of your users, including root.

-**7. If you want to destroy your VM, just use the "destroy" command.
-Make sure**
+**7. If you want to destroy your VM, just use the "destroy" command.**

 ```bash
 vagrant destroy -f